 An impartial platform for shared priorities

-The Impact Economy Collective is a cross-sector alliance of organisations across philanthropy, impact investment and purpose-driven business, coming together to work in partnership with government on the UK's most complex challenges.
+The Impact Economy Collective is a cross-sector alliance bringing philanthropy, impact investment and purpose-driven business together to work in partnership with government on the UK's most complex challenges.

 A diverse group of people sitting around a table and attentively listening to a presentation in a conference room.
 The large screen on the wall displays a slide titled "Canvas Section."
 There is a whiteboard on a stand beside a window with light curtains, and some papers and notebooks are on the table.

-The UK's impact economy has grown significantly in scale and sophistication.
-But it has often operated in a fragmented way — across philanthropy, impact investment and purpose-driven business, and across organisations that rarely come together around a shared challenge.
+The UK's impact economy is larger and more sophisticated than ever.
+Yet despite often shared interests and a common vision, organisations across philanthropy, impact investment and purpose-driven business rarely come together around a shared challenge.

 That fragmentation has cost everyone something.
 It has made it harder for government to engage with the impact economy as a coherent whole, and harder for the impact economy to translate its intent and resources into delivery at scale.